olsenkat/color-palette-database/README.md

 This project demonstrates **relational database modeling, SQL queries, and CRUD operations** using PostgreSQL and Flask (Python).
 - CRUD operations involve Creating, Reading, Updating, and Deleting SQL data.
-- Flask will handle basic web development
+- Flask will handle basic backend website operations

 This was developed as a final project for BYU's **Database Modeling Concepts** course.